 Formally this prosperous city was included in Roman Empire, province of Arabia by Emperor Trajan (second half of the 1st century AD).
 Palmyra became more and more influential and in 129 AD it was declared to be a free city by emperor Hadrian.
 It was the most important caravan city in Roman Empire.

 By this time Palmyra developed distinct style in architecture and art by fusion of local, Greek, Roman and Persian influence.
 City had active social life and its own intellectuals and higher society.

-In the second half of the 3rd century ruler of Palmyra Odaenathus started a military campaigns in order to regain the control of trade routes (Persians took the ports in Mesopotamia).
-These campaigns initially were supported by Romans as this helped to spread the influende of ROman Empire.
+In the second half of the 3rd-century ruler of Palmyra Odaenathus started a military campaign in order to regain the control of trade routes (Persians took the ports in Mesopotamia).
+These campaigns initially were supported by Romans as this helped to spread the influence of the Roman Empire.

-Odaenathus managed to pusch back Persians, forces of Palmyra twice reached Ctesiphon – capital of Persia.
+Odaenathus managed to push back Persians, forces of Palmyra twice reached Ctesiphon – the capital of Persia.